 There are even wetland areas and a UNESCO listed Geopark.
 And don’t forget its world-famous deep water harbour.

-This one originated somewhere in internet land, perhaps perpetrated by people trying to send business the way of the Peak Tram.
+Possibly one of the strangest myths about Hong Kong originated somewhere in internet land.
+I suspect it was perpetrated by people trying to send business the way of the Peak Tram.
 If you haven’t heard of The Peak, it is the colloquial term for Victoria Peak, one of the city’s hundreds of hills.
 Many tourists flock to the Peak Galleria to get the iconic skyline view they’ve seen in so many pictures.

 Have you heard any other myths about Hong Kong?
 Let me know in the comments.

-If you’ve found this list informative, please share it with your friends and click the picture you like to Pin It for later :o)
+If you’ve found this list of myths about Hong Kong informative, please share it with your friends and click the picture you like to Pin It for later :o)